isar/isar/docs/docs/indexes.md

 ## Case-insensitive indexes

-By default, all indexes on `String` and `List<String>` properties are case-sensitive.
-This means that the index will only contain entries where the property value is the same as the index value.
+All indexes on `String` and `List<String>` properties are case-sensitive by default.
 If you want to create a case-insensitive index, you can use the `caseSensitive` option:

 ```dart
 @collection